Near Grottoes in Augusta County, Virginia — The American South (Mid-Atlantic)

 Additional keywords.
 Artist

 Credits.
-This page was last revised on August 25, 2017.
+This page was last revised on December 24, 2019.
 This page originally submitted on November 16, 2008, by Linda Walcroft of Strasburg, Virginia.
-This page has been viewed 1,144 times since then.
+This page has been viewed 1,186 times since then and 5 times this year.
 Photos: 1, 2. submitted on November 16, 2008, by Linda Walcroft of Strasburg, Virginia. • Bill Pfingsten was the editor who published this page.